RON'S 9/11 EXPERIENCE

 A couple days later, Carnival Cruise Lines called me.
 They had a piano bar position open on a ship called the Victory, explained the gentleman on the phone.
 “When can you start?” he asked.
 I was thrilled to accept the offer, but I explained that I needed to give notice to my landlord, move my belongings to storage, and take care of other personal issues before I could start my new job.
 Carnival offered to keep the position open for me for one month.

-In the mean time I had received other offers, but on Sunday, November 24, 2002 I walked aboard the Carnival Victory as their new piano bar entertainer.
+In the meantime I had received other offers, but on Sunday, November 24, 2002 I walked aboard the Carnival Victory as their new piano bar entertainer.
 I remember the music director showing me around the ship, and when we walked into the piano bar, I was terrified.
 Never before had I performed in a venue where people were seated directly around me at the piano, staring at me in the face!
-As if that alone wasn’t enough for this newbie to adjust to, the grand piano was set upon a raised platform that slowly rotated 360 degrees like a Lazy Susan.
-(I didn’t like the rotating platform at first, but now I actually prefer it; I’m disappointed when I work on a ship where the rotation doesn’t work.
-I think about that first day and have to laugh.)
-Only a few hours later, with my suitcases barely unpacked, I was opening the piano and beginning my first evening of work in the Victory piano bar.
+Only a few hours later, with my suitcases barely unpacked, I was opening the piano and beginning my first evening of work in the Carnival Victory piano bar.
 Elton John’s “Your Song” was the first tune I performed that night.
-To this day it’s often the first song I sing each night I start work in a piano bar, and the last song I sing on the last night before leaving at the end of a contract.
+To this day it’s often the first song I sing each night I start work in a piano bar.

-I’m now in my 18th year as a full time, self-employed entertainer, and my life has been an incredible journey.
-I’ve learned so much about myself and others.
-Blessed with a large and loyal fan base, countless friends, and the opportunity to bring music, smiles, and laughter to people with the work that I do, I can’t image life any other way.
-I have a feeling that the best is yet to come.
+After ten incredible years with Carnival I left in June 2013.
+Since then I've been blessed with some wonderful work experiences that have taken me to Puerto Vallarta, Mexico, Coeur d'Alene Idaho, and Palm Springs, California.
+I’m now in my 19th year as a full time, self-employed entertainer, and my life has been an incredible journey.
+I’ve learned so much about my craft, myself, and my fellow human beings.
+Blessed with a large and loyal fan base, loyal friends, and the opportunity to bring music, smiles, and laughter to people with the work that I do, I can’t image life any other way.